buddhaman/tim_engine/readme.txt

 DONE:

+- Use rendergroups in personal ui library.
+- Write basic button.
+- Render to framebuffer.
+- Better asset loading.
 - Gaussian blur.
 - Shadow in 2d (simple).
 Use gaussian blur on shadow.
 - Two pass blur filter with bigger kernel.